 Even though it doesn't always feel like it, our society has made dramatic improvements in our understanding and tolerance of one another.
 Our ability to accept others of different races, ethnicities, sexual orientation or spiritual preference is far from perfect, but at a macro level—we are evolving.

 While most forms of discrimination are towards one sector of society, there is an insidious type of discrimination every single person on Earth shares.
 All of us are going to get old; and we hold a powerful collective prejudice around aging.
 The accepted idea that "getting older" generally sucks, and leads to decline, unhappiness and misery is a myth.
 (Actually, studies show we are happier later in life.)

 No matter the color of your skin tone, who you love, or how you worship - we are all subjected to the pervasive impacts of ageism.
 Have you ever found yourself saying, "I'm too old," or, "I'm having a senior moment," or thinking, "What is she doing wearing that at her age?" or deciding, "I could never pursue a degree or new profession at my age"?
 If you recognize any of these warning signs, you are limiting your life for no reason.

-I STILL ask Ashton if she thinks something is "ageist" while I continue to fine tune my own perceptions.
-It is not obvious, but subterranean.
+I still ask Ashton if she thinks something is ageist while I continue to fine-tune my own perceptions.
+It is not obvious, but insidious.